Pharmacy And Online Doctor

 Other good sources of protein include dairy products such as milk, cheese and yoghurt.
 Dairy free alternatives also provide protein whether you chose nut milks or soya products.

-What fruits and vegetables are high in protein?
+What fruits are high in protein?

 As well as helping you get the essential vitamins and minerals your body needs, fruits and vegetables can also provide you with protein.
 Although some options have more protein per serving than others.

 High protein fruit include: